Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 To enlarge our disease information we looked for other on-line data sources.
 A very interesting database is given by [HMDB](https://doi.org/10.1093/nar/gkx1089) (*Human Metabolite Data Bank*)which comprises a vast amount of metabolites and metabolite-pathways with the associated drugs and diseases (114003 metabolite entries with chemical taxonomies and $$\sim$$25000 human metabolic and disease pathways [^1].
-The interconnections with the previous discussed datasets are straightforward but in this case the data are not public available and thus we had to apply a `web-scraping` algorithm to get its information.
+The interconnections with the previous discussed datasets are straightforward but in this case the data are not publicly available and thus we had to apply a `web-scraping` algorithm to get its information.
 An analogous procedure was applied to extract the data included into the [RXList](https://www.rxlist.com/script/main/hp.asp) database.
 RXList is an on-line website very similar to the previous discussed auto-diagnosis tools in which we can find associations between diseases and drugs and other several pathogenic associations.
 In this case we have a further distinction between diseases: we have diseases related to drugs and diseases connected to other caused-diseases.
 We can take care of this kind association using directional links [^2].
 We remark that each `web-scraping` pipeline is customized according to a precise website, so for each analyzed case a different code was developed to address the data extraction.

-All these information can enrich our database and the description of a given disease but we have to face on the problem of data merging.
+All these information can enrich our database and the description of a given disease but we have to face the problem of data merging.
 As previously discussed we do not have a unique nomenclature for diseases and thus we can find analogous names (periphrases or synonyms) which identify the same concept (disease).
 A useful tool to overcome these issues could be given by a synonym dictionary: a powerful example is given by the [CTD](https://doi.org/10.1093/nar/gky868) (*Comparative Toxicogenomics Database*) (7212 diseases with mapped synonyms and 4340 diseases with related phenotypes).
 Using the CTD jointly with the [SNAP](http://snap.stanford.edu/biodata) (*Stanford Large Network Dataset Collection*, 8803 disease terms with related synonyms) database we could enlarge the number of synonyms associated to each disease name.